 Fig. 3.5 shows a typical nozzle of a garden hose.

-However, other features vary from design to design, such as the shape of the product or the way it shuts off the water flow.
+Other features, however, can vary greatly from one design to the next, including the shape and the way the product shuts off water flow.

-The die-cast metal nozzle shown in Fig. 3.5 looks a lot like the plastic nozzle.
-Likely, the plastic part designers were greatly influenced by existing metal designs.
+Fig. The nozzle in Fig. 3.5 is very similar to the plastic one.
+Most likely, plastic part designers were heavily influenced by metal designs.

-On the other hand, the other plastic hose nozzle is a completely different design from the other hose nozzle in Fig.3.5.
-This product has a different image.
+The other plastic hosenozzle is, however, a completely different design than the one in Fig.3.5.
+This product has a completely different image.

-The fact is that in a replacement metal part application such as this it is best to stick with the specifications rather than the existing metal part alone.
+In a replacement part application like this, it is better to follow the specifications than the existing part.

-After a specific end-use requirement for a part has been defined, designers can begin searching for plastic materials to meet those requirements in the material selection or screening process.
-These decisions are based on whether a particular plastic material’s physical properties meet the end-use requirements.
+Once a part’s end-use requirements have been established, designers can start searching for suitable plastic materials for the material selection and screening process.
+These decisions are made based on whether the physical properties of a specific plastic material meet the end-use requirements.